drito256/chaotic_attractors/README.md

 ------------------------------------------------------------------------------------------------
 TODO:
 - [ ] Add installation/build info
-- [ ] Upload a couple images of simulation
+- [ ] Upload a couple of images of the simulation